NACLab/ngc-learn/docs/demonstrations/demo2_create_ngc.md

 information from node `d` to `c`, simply multiplying the vector by `1.0` (NOTE: if a simple cable is being used, the dimensionality of the source node and the destination node should be exactly the same).
-Bear in mind that any general `Cable` is directional -- it only transmits in the direction of its set wiring pattern.
+Bear in mind that any general `Cable` object is directional -- it only transmits in the direction of its set wiring pattern (from `src_comp` of its source node to the `dest_comp` of the destination node).
 So if it is desired, for instance, that information flows not only from `a` to `c` but from `c` to `a`, then one would need to directly wire node `c` back to `a` following a similar pattern as in the code snippet above.
 Finally, note that when you wire together